beeb/beeb-li/src/lib/posts/fish-shell-tips-and-tricks.md

 end
 ```

-The function gets run any time the special `$PWD` environment variable changes.
+The function runs any time the special `$PWD` environment variable changes.
+In general however, I prefer to rely on
+[`direnv`](https://direnv.net/) for that purpose.
+That way, the commands to run are defined in a `.envrc` file which can
+be different for each directory.

 ## Open Files Based on Extension